notFazal/Grow-Garden/fgp3.md

 AI Subtitle for in real time HG:Yes
 # Helmer's Brainstorming
 Track 1:
-An app that shows types of birds in a location an app that shows landmarks
+An app that shows types of birds in a location FE: yes an app that shows landmarks FE: No
 Track 2:
-An app that tracks events at UIC by time: an app that finds empty rooms to study
+An app that tracks events at UIC by time FE: No an app that finds empty rooms to study FE: Yes
 Track 3:
-An app that tracks Music venues by genre an app that tracks Art museum tours by date
+An app that tracks Music venues by genre FE: Yes an app that tracks Art museum tours by date  FE: No